-Because statutes of descent and distribution gives, after the spouse, direct descendents preference over others, the law often uses the technical term issue to refer to all direct descendents, which would include children, grandchildren, great-grandchildren, and so on.
+Because statutes of descent and distribution gives, after the spouse, direct descendants preference over others, the law often uses the technical term issue to refer to all direct descendants, which would include children, grandchildren, great-grandchildren, and so on.
 Hence, almost all statutes of descent and distribution use the following priority: spouse, decedent's issue, parents, issue of parents (which would include the decedent's siblings).

 The relevant state law for the transference of personal property is the state in which the decedent was domiciled at the time of death.
 The relevant state law for real property is the state in which the property is located.